-In the early 1980’s, Dom Turner and Rex Hill began playing around Sydney as an acoustic blues duo.
-After returning from the United States in 1986, enthused by the idea of blurring the lines between Mississippi and Chicago blues, Dom began rehearsing a new band concept with Peter Burgess in duo mode, which moved to the inclusion of Rex Hill on harmonica, completing the blues trio.
-The name ‘Backsliders’ a term prominent in Southern American gospel tradition came from a Library of Congress recording of Lead Belly singing ‘Backslider Fare you Well’, with a meaning associated with the concept of blues music being the music of the devil.
+In the early 1980’s, Dom Turner and harmonica player Rex Hill began gigging around Sydney as an acoustic blues duo.
+After returning from the United States in 1986, enthused by the idea of blurring the lines between rural and urban blues, Dom began rehearsing a new rural blues band concept with drummer Peter Burgess in duo mode, which moved to the inclusion of Rex Hill on harmonica.
+The sound drew inspiration from the Mississippi Fred McDowell records where Fred was accompanied by a drummer, or a rural blues version of the sound Beausoleil achieved without bass guitar.
+The name ‘Backsliders’ came from a Library of Congress recording of Lead Belly singing ‘Backslider Fare you Well’.

 After a short stint of rehearsals, and a run of early local gigs, the newly formed band was offered a live performance at the Sydney Town Hall for radio station 2MBS FM (host to Stormy Monday blues Program) by blues DJ Austin Harrison scheduled for August 1987.
-The band played in duo mode (Dom and Pete) and directly after the performance was approached by the station label manager with an offer of an album release to be the first blues album on the 2MBS FM music label.
+The band played in duo mode (Dom and Peter) and directly after the performance was approached by the station label manager with an offer of an album release to be the first blues album on the 2MBS FM music label.
 The debut album ‘Preaching Blues’ was released in 1988 to critical acclaim.
-The band continued to gig locally particularly around the Balmain/Rozelle area of Sydney including a residency at the Bridge Hotel, Rozelle.
+The band continued to gig locally in Sydney, particularly around the Balmain/Rozelle area of Sydney including a residency at the Bridge Hotel, Rozelle.
 In 1989 Rex Hill resigned from the band.